marsgpl/mchain/README.md

 npm run build
 ```

-## Security risks for passwords leaks
+## Security risks of passwords leaks

 Trojans.
 They send specific data chunks to 3rd party servers.
 Like whole localStorage.
 Like your iOS keychain contents.